VinceAle7082/XanvicOS/README.md

+**What is XanvicOS?**
-Hi, this is the source code of a little project called XanvicOS.
+This is the source code of a little project called XanvicOS.
-This is a little project created to see how an Operative System works.
+I created it to see how an Operative System works.